d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

     return X
 ```

 Next, we [**start to train the model**].
 First, we set the height and width of the content and style images to 150 by 225 pixels.
-We use the content image to initialize the composite image.
+We use the content image to initialize the synthesized image.

 ```{.python .input}
 device, image_shape = d2l.try_gpu(), (225, 150)